adamcooper/active_layer/README.md

 # ActiveLayer::Proxy

 This module provides the ability to delegate method calls down to the object and typically you would not use this element directly.
 However, it does provide one key method *active__layer__object* which provides access to the underlying object/model.
 This may be necessary in certain cases.

+This module also brings in the *layers* method which provides a friendly accessor for the *active_layer_object*

 # ActiveLayer::Validations